QuickBooks Blog

 Payroll

-Let’s dive into how holiday pay works, how to calculate it, and how holiday policies can vary.
+Let’s dive into how holiday pay works, how to calculate it, and how holiday pay policies can vary.

 An illustration of the holiday pay requirements for private and federal employers.

-Private businesses do not have to offer holiday pay and do not have to observe federal holidays.
+In all other states, businesses do not have to offer holiday pay and do not have to observe federal holidays.
 If you offer holiday pay, you can select which holidays to include.
 You also have the flexibility to create qualifying criteria for your holiday pay policy.

 This may include having different policies for full-time, part-time, and seasonal employees.
 You’ll also want to ensure your holiday pay policy is clearly outlined in their employment contract.